By Noel Paine

 Another different shoe for you to try out in the cushioned category!
 HOKA makes them chunky (big midsole) but light!
 The Carbon X3 model is not cheap but it is fun and fast.
 It is a well cushioned, super responsive shoe that has a carbon fibre plate and rocker in the forefoot.

 Saucony has some great light cushioned shoes like the Kinvara, this is one that is decently light but has a bit more too it.
-This model has been a few years and I have had a number of versions on my feet over the years.
+The Triumph 21 has been a few years and I have had a number of versions on my feet over the years.
 Saucony describes it as providing maximum cushion and comfort.
+The 21 is only slightly heavier than the Triumph 20 but has the same drop.

 The years’ model had a new type of foam called PWRRUN+ that is supposed to give it a softer feel and it has been given more of a rocker at the forefoot.
 A durable runner outsole helps this shoe endure more running miles.